-Now back to my readers, today's post has some unique and great apps for preschoolers.
-I came across these apps in the awesome platform School Leadership20 ( This is a website I am adding to the list of the Best Websites for Professional Development ).
-I am including these apps here because they have been curated by a certified speech language pathologist called Amanda Backof.
+Today's post has some unique and great apps for preschoolers.
+We came across these apps in the awesome platform School Leadership20 ( This is a website we are adding to the list of the Best Websites for Professional Development ).
+We aren including these apps here because they have been curated by a certified speech language pathologist called Amanda Backof.
 Enjoy

 1- Speech with Milo